Valtory/scolarihema/README.md

 # website
-My first web site using Javascript, Html5, Css from a template
+My first web site using Javascript, HTML5, CSS from a template.